FSund/diamondSquare/README.md

 Usage
 -----
-Compile for use with octave with `octave octave-compile/compile.m`.
+Compile for use with octave with `octave octave-compile/compile.m` or with the bash script `compile.sh` (still needs octave installed).
 Then run in Octave using

     main_matlab(seed, power2, H, corners, uniform)